RAIRLab/Peirce-My-Heart/README.md

 ## Testing

 Test your changes!
-Vitest will help here by looking for all test.ts files in /src/ (as of 10/7/2023) and running them.
+Vitest will help here by looking for all .test.ts files in /tests/ and running them.
 To perform this locally in a terminal, run the following from THE ROOT DIRECTORY (Peirce-My-Heart):
 ```bash
 npm run test